Next Lesson - Autonomics of the Head and Neck

 - The vestibulocochlear nerve supplies special sensation to the ear in the form of hearing and contributes to balance maintenance.

-- The glossopharyngeal nerve supplies general sensation to the tonsils and the oropharynx, supplies special sensation to the posterior 1/3 of the tongue in the form of taste, and supplies motor innervation to the stylopharyngeus muscle of the tongue.
+- The glossopharyngeal nerve supplies general sensation to the tonsils and the oropharynx, supplies special sensation to the posterior 1/3 of the tongue in the form of taste, and supplies motor innervation to the stylopharyngeus muscle of the pharynx.

 - The vagus nerve supplies general sensation to the larynx and supplies motor innervation to the soft palate, the larynx and pharynx.